-Hunting with the hounds was very popular pastime and for a detailed history I can recommend ” Hunting in the Holme Valley “, an illustrated history of the Working Man’s Hunt by Cyril Ford & C.B.
+Hunting with the hounds was a very popular pastime, and for a detailed history I can recommend ” Hunting in the Holme Valley “, an illustrated history of the Working Man’s Hunt by Cyril Ford & C.B.
 Woodcock.

-Hunting was well supported by the villagers and on Saturday, November 12 1908 the hunt started at the Cricketers’ Arms and on the following Monday, November 14, from the Queen’s Arms.
+Hunting was well supported by the villagers, and on Saturday, 12 November 1908 the hunt started at the Cricketers’ Arms and on the following Monday, 14 November, from the Queen’s Arms.

 One Sunday in March 1939 the Beagles started from Deanhouse.
 The hounds found the “ puss “ near the Institution, ran towards Holmroyd and on to Lower Oldfield.
 Puss doubled back towards Miry Lane and Holmroyd Wood then onto Larch Wood, Banks Wood, Holmroyd, the Institution, Lower Oldfield and down to Gift Wood before finally ending at Honley Cricket field.
 The Huntsman made a sporting move and called the hounds off.

 Mr.John Donkersley of School Street, who had been a very keen follower of the Beagles for 60 years , died at the age of 83 years.
 A cortege was led from his house to the Parish Church by Mr.Barnes ( Beagles current huntsman ) in his red coat and Thomas Dutton , a whipper –in, who wore his green hunting dress.
 They each had charge of a pair of beagles.